 Google doesn’t rank content just because it’s well-written.
 It ranks content that matches what searchers actually want.

-- OTTO AI Assistant: Looks at the top 20 best-ranking pages instead of just high-DR sites, factoring in real organic traffic and keyword rankings.
+- OTTO AI Assistant.
+OTTO SEO looks at the top 20 best-ranking pages instead of just high-DR sites, factoring in real organic traffic and keyword rankings.

 Why is this important?
-While domain rating can tell you something about how authoritative ranking websites are, OTTO’s method reveals what’s actually succeeding in search results right now.
+While domain rating tells you how authoritative the ranking websites are, OTTO’s method reveals what’s actually succeeding in search results right now.

-Focusing on the top-performing pages, and going beyond just looking at their backlinks, gives you a much better understanding of what you need to do to be competitive.
+Focusing on the top-performing pages and going beyond backlinks gives you a much better understanding of what you need to do to be competitive.

 This approach has brought our clients the upper hand when it comes to keyword strategy.

-For example, since an anti-aging and science website started using Search Atlas, it experienced a growth of 1,149% in Organic Keywords and another 183% rise in the number of Keywords Ranking Top 3 within 9 months.
+For example, an anti-aging and science website started using Search Atlas.
+It experienced a growth of 1,149% in Organic Keywords and another 183% rise in the number of Keywords Ranking Top 3 within 9 months.

 Keyword Difficulty: A Clearer Path with Search Atlas SEO AI Tools